 Bītābī: “restlessness.”
 The active physical expression of tāb, the lover turning from side to side through the night.

+XIII.
 Physical descriptions of the beloved:

 Moshk o ambar: “musk and ambergris.”
-The fragrance of the beloved’s hair or skin, suggesting rare and intoxicating richness.
+The fragrance of the beloved’s hair or skin, both linked to the kingdom of Khotan (moshk-e Khotān) as their proverbial source of finest quality (see section XIV).

 Dandān-e dor: “teeth like pearls.”
 Among the most persistent images of the beloved’s physical beauty, the white teeth glimpsed in a smile.